Back To Search Results

 Adverse Effects

 First-generation antipsychotics (FGAs) are associated with significant extrapyramidal side effects.
-Anticholinergic adverse effects like dry mouth, constipation, urinary retention are common with low potency dopamine receptor antagonists like chlorpromazine, thioridazine.
+Anticholinergic adverse effects like dry mouth, constipation, and urinary retention are common with low-potency dopamine receptor antagonists like chlorpromazine and thioridazine.
 The action of H1 histamine blocking by first-generation antipsychotics causes sedation.
 Chlorpromazine is the most sedating, while fluphenazine, haloperidol, and pimozide are less sedating.
 First-generation antipsychotics can also lower the seizure threshold, and chlorpromazine and thioridazine are more epileptogenic than others.
 Haloperidol can cause abnormal heart rhythm, ventricular arrhythmia, torsades de pointes, and even sudden death if injected intravenously.
 Other FGAs can cause prolongation of QTc interval, prolonged atrial and ventricular contraction, and other cardiac conduction abnormalities.
 Thioridazine has an FDA-backed warning for sudden cardiac death.
 Low-potency FGAs, like chlorpromazine or thioridazine, commonly cause orthostatic hypotension.
 This adverse effect caused by alpha-adrenergic block usually occurs when starting treatment, and patients often develop a tolerance.
 It is important to avoid treating hypotension with epinephrine.
 Leukopenia, thrombocytopenia, and blood dyscrasia are rare side effects of treatment with FGAs.
 Increased serum prolactin concentrations along with galactorrhea, breast enlargement, amenorrhea, impotence in men, and anorgasmia in women are known adverse effects due to the action of the dopamine receptor block in the tuberoinfundibular tract.
 Allergic dermatitis and photosensitivity can occur with chlorpromazine.
 Chlorpromazine is also associated with blue-gray skin discoloration and benign pigmentation of the lens and cornea.
 Thioridazine can cause retinal pigmentation, which can continue even after discontinuing the drug.[6][7][8]

 Asenapine can cause an increase in serum prolactin concentrations, weight gain, and prolongation of QTc.
 Clozapine can cause hypersalivation, tachycardia, hypotension, and anticholinergic side effects.
 Clozapine is unusual in that it suppresses dyskinesia.
-Clozapine can cause clinically important agranulocytosis, leukopenia, and therefore requires monitoring of white blood cells and absolute neutrophil count.
-The FDA guidelines indicate monitoring absolute neutrophil count weekly for the first six months and, if normal, can be monitored every two weeks after that.
+Clozapine can cause clinically important agranulocytosis and leukopenia and, therefore, requires monitoring of white blood cells and absolute neutrophil count.
+The FDA guidelines indicate monitoring absolute neutrophil count weekly for the first 6 months and, if normal, can be monitored every 2 weeks after that.
 Treatment with clozapine should be discontinued if absolute neutrophil count drops below 1000 cells per cubic millimeter or below 500 cells per cubic millimeter in those with benign ethnic neutropenia.
-Clozapine can also cause the rare side effect of cardiomyopathy and myocarditis.
+Clozapine can also cause the rare side effects of cardiomyopathy and myocarditis.
+FDA boxed warning: Observational studies suggest that similar to second-generation antipsychotics, treatment with first-generation antipsychotics may increase mortality risk in elderly patients with dementia-related psychosis.
+Larger doses of antipsychotics increase the risk of adverse drug effects.

 Contraindications